ANAHEIM, Calif. (AP) - Joe DiPenta used to play pinball when he was growing up. Until Wednesday night, he had done it the conventional way.

-DiPenta, who has five goals in 136 NHL games, snapped off a wrist shot from the top of the right circle and the puck caromed off Phoenix defenseman Fredrik Sjostrom into the slot.
+DiPenta, who has five goals in 136 NHL games, snapped off a wrist shot from the top of the right circle and the puck caromed off Phoenix defenceman Fredrik Sjostrom into the slot.

-Coyotes goalie Mikael Tellqvist was out of position because of the deflection, and the puck bounced again off Phoenix center Steven Reinprecht before trickling into the open net with 8:20 remaining.
+Coyotes goalie Mikael Tellqvist was out of position because of the deflection, and the puck bounced again off Phoenix centre Steven Reinprecht before trickling into the open net with 8:20 remaining.

 "It's a tough way to lose," Reinprecht said.
 "Fred made a good block.
 But it just came to me standing in the slot, and it ricocheted off my shin pad.
 It's an unfortunate bounce, but that's hockey.
 It was a one-in-a-million shot."

 No one was more appreciative of DiPenta's timely goal than Anaheim goaltender Jean-Sebastien Giguere, whose 24 saves helped the Pacific Division-leading Ducks record their 20th one-goal victory and 13th in regulation.

 "We're happy for Joe because he works hard," said Giguere, who gave up a goal by Shane Doan 31 seconds after the opening faceoff.
 "Joe's always the first guy here and the last guy out.
 It's nice sometimes when a guy like him is rewarded with a big goal like that.
 Even if it's not the prettiest, I'm sure he's pretty happy."